Skip to main content

 2. Improper Timing

 Late service of process may lead to delays and other complications that may affect the legal proceedings and impact the success of your case altogether.
-Serve the subpoena as early as possible to give the recipient enough time to prepare for their witnessing, gather relevant documents, verify receipt, etc. In California, reasonable time means serving the papers at least 10 days before the hearing.
+Serve the subpoena as early as possible to give the recipient enough time to prepare for their witnessing, gather relevant documents, verify receipt, etc. In California, a reasonable time means serving the papers at least 10 days before the hearing.

 3. Incorrect Recipient